forestagostinelli/DeepCubeA/README.md

 During A* search, increasing the weight on the path cost (`--weight`, range should be [0,1]) and the batch size (`--batch_size`) generally improves results.

-These improvements often make the algorithm take longer.
+These improvements often come at the expense of time.

 # Using DeepCubeA to Solve Your Own Problem
 Create your own environment by implementing the abstract methods in `environments/environment_abstract.py`